Thursday, October 24, 2024

 Front door gardens

-REAR GARDEN - Camellias, Cherry Trees, Hydrangeas and box hedging provide
+REAR GARDEN, above and below - Camellias, Cherry Trees, Hydrangeas and box hedging provide

 VEGETABLE GARDEN - The vegetable garden now has concrete paving